isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 **Coleman map even the earliest map only shows the second cemetery**

-The first burial site of Fort Canning Cemetery was located near the hilltop, close to the bungalow that Raffles built.
-At least three burials were made here.
-The first was that of John Casamajor, a Commercial Resident of the British East India Company and judge who was visiting from India.
-He died in Singapore on 1 February 1821.
-The other two burials were those of John Carnegy, a ship captain who died on 12 February 1821, and John Collingwood, a ship commander who died on 21 November 1821.
-The cemetery was discontinued at the end of 1822 after it was found to be too close to Raffles’s residence.
-There are no visible traces of this cemetery.

 **Image: The Old Cemetery on Fort Canning, Singapore.
 With a plan and four plates (JMBRAS)**

 gardens and parks: botanical gardens and spice gardens